Ben Maier

-Ben Maier (born December 26, 2008) is an American professional auto racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 02 Chevrolet Silverado RST for Young's Motorsports, and full-time in the CARS Pro Late Model Tour, driving the No. 6M for Setzer Racing and Development.
+Benjamin Maier (born December 26, 2008) is an American professional auto racing driver.
+He currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 4/42 Chevrolet Silverado RST for Niece Motorsports.

 Racing career

 Maier has previously competed in series such as the Trans Am Series, the CRA JEGS All-Stars Tour, the Stadium Super Truck Series, and the Michelin Pilot Challenge.

+In 2025, Maier ran full-time in the CARS Pro Late Model Tour for Setzer Racing and Development, where he won the championship and Rookie of the Year honors despite not winning a race.

+Maier's No. 42 truck at Lime Rock Park in 2026.

-In 2025, it was revealed that Maier would make his debut in the NASCAR Craftsman Truck Series at Lime Rock Park, driving the No. 02 Chevrolet for Young's Motorsports.
+That same year, it was revealed that Maier would make his debut in the NASCAR Craftsman Truck Series at Lime Rock Park, driving the No. 02 Chevrolet for Young's Motorsports.

+On February 20, 2026, it was announced that Maier will return to the Truck Series at the St. Petersburg street circuit, driving the No. 4 Chevrolet for Niece Motorsports.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)